naclonts/personal-site/README.md

 A simple page in a long-form-copy-ish layout.

-Uses Django for template extension and "minimalistic" blog.
+Uses Django for templates, email handling, and "minimalistic" blog.